-Interval computations enable us to either compute this range exactly, or at least to provide an enclosure for this range.
-For the case when n = 2 and the function $f(x_1, x_2)$ is one of the standard arithmetic operations (+, -, multiplication, etc.), there are known explicit formulas for the range of f.
+Interval computations: a way to estimate errors of indirect measurements.
+Interval computations enable us to either compute the range a given algorithmic function f (or \tilde{f}) on the given box exactly, or at least to provide an enclosure for this range.
+For the case when n=2 and the function $f(x_1,x_2)$ is one of the standard arithmetic operations (+,-, multiplication, etc.), there are known explicit formulas for the range of f.
 For example,